cal-itp/benefits/docs/getting-started/development.md

 !!! tip

-    This is the recommended development setup
+    VS Code with Devcontainers is the recommended development setup

 !!! warning